Past Events

 Ed's son Gary Wayne Field has been working with him for 7 years and is doing a "good job" according to Ed.
 Both will be at the Paso Gathering, where Ed is a generous sponsor of the event.
 He donates a handcrafted silver inlaid bit each year for the fund raising drawing.

-JOE D. HERNANDEZ Silverwork - bits and spurs
+JOE and MARICELA HERNANDEZ Silver bits and spurs King City, CA.

 ZENON HIPOLITO ZAPOTEC INDIAN ART Handwoven Zapotec